-Currently, the licence fee costs £147 for colour or £49.50 for black and white.
+Currently, the licence fee for 2019 costs £154.50 for colour or £52 for black and white, but from April 1 2020 the cost of a colour license will rise to £157.50.
 The billions of pounds generated by it pays for all the BBC’s activities, including its family of TV channels, websites, BBC iPlayer and more.
 If you can’t pay for your annual TV licence in one lump sum, there are various options available to spread the cost.

 - Direct debit You can make smaller payments by direct debit, including monthly or quarterly.
 Bear in mind, though, that if you go for a quarterly direct debit, you will be charged £1.25 per quarter, adding an extra £5 to your annual bill.